 Instead, we’re going to have a migraine-free look at some of the more common sport supplements you might come across and see if they really work, so you can decide what is right for you and what’s best left on the shelf.

-It is also important to note that the way you metabolise caffeine is linked to your genetics.
-If you find it makes you feel anxious, hot or awful, either try a lower dose, or cut it out entirely6.
+It is also important to note that the way you metabolize caffeine is linked to your genetics.
+If you find it makes you feel anxious, hot or awful, either try a lower dose, or cut it out entirely.6

 It’s inexpensive and it works.
 It’s a yes from me.

 Beta-alanine is an amino acid that helps your body produce carnosine, which can help reduce the build-up of hydrogen ions (and therefore the acidity) of your muscle during intense exercise.
 Put simply, it slightly delays you reaching that point during intense exercise where your muscle burns so badly that you have to stop.
 This potentially allows you to perform at your peak for longer.9

 So, if that’s you, supplementing with 2-5g per day may help.
 If you find that this dose of beta-alanine gives you the sensation of ants crawling on your skin, don’t panic you’re perfectly safe!
 A side effect of beta-alanine supplementation is developing an unusual sensation of ‘tingling skin.’
 You can also split that 2-5g into multiple doses throughout the day to avoid that unpleasant sensation.10

 We’ve now reached the less rosy section of the article.
 Although collagen has recently enjoyed a massive surge in popularity, we may all be getting carried away here.
 Evidence to suggest it improves hair, skin or nail health is unfortunately rather weak, with many studies either suffering from small participant numbers, poor study design or troubling sources of funding (ie. the company selling the collagen supplement11).